Sous-fonds F01-SF02 - Mount Saint Joseph Academy sous-fonds

 Scope and content

-The sous-fonds contains photographs, newspaper clippings, correspondence, programs, reports, and sound recordings of performances.
-It also contains information about students and teachers (both Sisters and lay teachers), award winners, and alumni.
-It has material about the administrative activities of the Academy, its history, including the opening, closing graduations and yearbooks, notable groups such as the Academy Singers, and correspondence with the Ministry of Education of Ontario.
-The sous-fonds also contains memorabilia saved by Sister Jean Moylan, a former student and teacher at the Academy, and Lee Anne Doyle, a former student at the Academy.
+Sous-fonds contains photographs, newspaper clippings, correspondence, programs, reports; sound recordings of performances; information about students, teachers (both Sisters and lay teachers), award winners, and alumni; the administrative activities of the Academy; its history, including the opening, closing, graduations, and yearbooks; correspondence with the Ministry of Education of Ontario; and notable groups such as the Academy Singers.

 Notes area